kunishi/kunishi.github.io/about.md

 permalink: /about/
 tags: header
 ---
-I, Takeo Kunishima, am working on Okayama Prefectural University, Japan, as an associate professor and a researcher.
+I am working on Okayama Prefectural University, Japan, as an associate professor and a researcher.
 I also have much interest on software development, especially: